kubeedge/community/wg-wireless/whitepapers/Working Group Proposal.md

 - Communication mode may need to change from TCP, IP mode to multi-cast or broadcast mode.
 - Network for dynamics scenarios.

-**Description**:  In the mobile scenario, multiple vehicles support similar services, and vehicles wireless connected with each other as KubeEdge nodes. (e.g. NIO ET7 with NVIDIA Orin * 4 , which has computing power of 1016 TOPS)
+**Description**:  In the mobile scenario, multiple vehicles support similar services, and vehicles wireless connected with each other as KubeEdge nodes.

-- Offline autonomy and node management: Five cars form an mesh network, which can transfer information processing between each other in offline conditions.
+- Off-line autonomy and node management: Five cars form an mesh network, which can transfer information processing between each other in off-line conditions.
 - Leader selection: Choose a node as a cluster head, to do the overall management of other equipments.
 - KubeEdge-wireless should monitor the whole or partly network status, to aid in networking decisions.
 - According to the Service Level Agreement, KubeEdge can make decisions on the networking modes and limit the network scope.